 Mr. Stephan Nanninga held executive functions at various companies, including Intergamma, Technische Unie, CRH and Royal Dutch Shell in the Netherlands and abroad.
-During the period between 2007 and 2016, Mr. Stephan Nanninga held various functions at family company SHV Holdings N.V., where he was chief executive officer from 2014 to 2016.
-Hence, Mr. Stephan Nanninga is a seasoned executive with extensive experience in managing a family owned company with an industrial focus, which fits perfectly into the profile of the target business profile.
+During the period between 2007 and 2016, Mr. Stephan Nanninga was member of the board of family company SHV Holdings N.V., and chief executive officer from 2014 to 2016.
+Currently, Mr. Nanninga is a member of the supervisory board of Bunzl Plc and IMCD N.V.